cult-of-coders/meteor-tuts/source/chapters/1/security.md

     // add other business logic checks here that you use throughout the app
     // something like: isUserAllowedToSeeDocument()
-    // always keep decoupling your code if this class gets large.
+    // always keep decoupling your code if this class gets huge.
 }
 ```